 If dietary changes are inadequate to improve signs and symptoms and lower uric acid levels, drug therapy may be needed.
 According to 2012 guidelines on the management of gout by the American College of Rheumatology, the drugs allopurinol or febuxostat can be used as a first-line urate-lowering therapy.
 Other drugs, such as probenecid, pegloticase, fenofibrate, or losartan, may also be prescribed if needed.

-Always take any medications that your doctor prescribes as directed and tell your doctor about any other medicines or vitamins you are taking.
+Always take any medications that your healthcare provider prescribes as directed and tell your health practitioner about any other medicines or vitamins you are taking.